 The Treatment Of Chlamydia

 Chlamydia is easily treatable.
 Its treatment is as simple as it’s testing.
 Often a good dose of antibiotics will suffice in treatment.
-Note that while you are on treatment you should not have sex with anyone.
+Note that while you are in treatment you should not have sex with anyone.
 Once you have completed treatment you should be retested to make sure that you are clear of the STD before you engage in sex again.
-If complications have arisen like pelvic inflammatory disease, more antibiotics or a stronger dose will most likely be recommended.
+If complications have arisen like a pelvic inflammatory disease, more antibiotics or a stronger dose will most likely be recommended.
 The simple treatments and testing make it really a good idea to get tested and to seek treatment if testing results in positive infection of chlamydia.

 One other thing to note is that there is no shame in contracting chlamydia.